Stanley Crouch

 Stanley Lawrence Crouch (December 14, 1945 – September 16, 2020) was an American cultural critic, poet, playwright, novelist, biographer, and syndicated columnist.
-He was known for his jazz criticism and his 2000 novel Don't the Moon Look Lonesome?
+He also worked as a professional drummer in the 1970s but abandoned performing music due to his admitted mediocre skills.
+Crouch was known for his jazz criticism and his 2000 novel Don't the Moon Look Lonesome?

 Amongst numerous awards and honors, Crouch was the recipient of a "MacArthur Genius Grant" from the John D. and Catherine T. MacArthur Foundation in 1993.